Théodore-Adrien Sarr: Bishop

 On 1 July 1974, Sarr was appointed the second Bishop of Kaolack by Pope Paul VI.
 He received his episcopal consecration on the following 24 November from Archbishop Thiandoum, with Bishops Théophile Cadoux, MSC, and Augustin Sagna serving as co-consecrators, in an open-air ceremony at the grand square of Collège Pie XII in Kaolack.
 Bishop Sarr was later named the third Archbishop of Dakar on 2 June 2000.

 In addition to his duties as archbishop, he also serves as president of the Episcopal Conference of Senegal, Mauritania, Cape Verde, and Guinea-Bissau, and the first vice-president of the Symposium of Episcopal Conferences of Africa and Madagascar.

 Cardinal

-Pope Benedict XVI created him Cardinal-Priest of S. Lucia a Piazza d'Armi in the consistory of 24 November 2007.
+Pope Benedict XVI created him Cardinal-Priest of Santa Lucia a Piazza d'Armi in the consistory of 24 November 2007.
 On 17 January 2009 he was appointed a member of the Pontifical Council for Culture by Pope Benedict.

 Cardinal Sarr was one of the cardinal electors who participated in the 2013 papal conclave that selected Pope Francis.
 However, he is no longer eligible to participate in any future papal conclaves as he reached the age of eighty on 28 November 2016.